upworthy

 single parents

 The new mother is a teacher and can’t afford to live on her own with a child.
-A recent study found that out of the top 50 U.S. cities, Pittsburgh is the only one where a new teacher could afford rent.
+In 2019, a study found that out the top 50 U.S. cities, Pittsburgh is the only one where a new teacher could afford rent.
+Portland, OR is part of a very short list of cities where an "average teacher can afford 91.3% of apartments within community distance of their school" according to a recent study.

 The stressors of taking care of the baby made Leah realize she needed help.